AndreyNautilus/AndreyNautilus.github.io/content/posts/2024-07-21-evenly-random-points-on-plane/index.md

 We need to generate random, _evenly distributed_ points on a plane.
 Possible use-cases:

-- generate trees in a forest in a game world;
+- place objects in a game world (trees in a forest, grass and rocks in a field, etc);
 - generate points for [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram)
   (with areas of similar size);